Double chimney

 A double chimney (or double stack, double smokestack in American English) is a form of chimney for a steam locomotive, where the conventional single opening is duplicated, together with the blastpipe beneath it.
-Although the internal openings form two circles, the outside appearance is as a single elongated oval.
+Although the internal openings form two circles, the outside appearance usually forms a single elongated oval.

 Purpose

 The classic exhaust design for a steam locomotive began with Hackworth's invention of the blastpipe, placed centrally within a tall chimney.
 Victorian developments reduced the chimney's height, such that natural draught was no longer significant.
 The standard design was then a circular drumhead smokebox, with a single blastpipe nozzle leading into a chimney with a flared petticoat pipe beneath it.
 From the work of theorists such as W.F.M.
 Goss of Purdue University, and later S.O.
 Ell of Swindon, guidelines were developed at each locomotive works, describing how these were to be proportioned.

 It was recognised both that a particular diameter of chimney and blastpipe would be needed for the steam-raising capacity of each boiler, and also that the conical taper from blastpipe to chimney could not be made too steep.
 As boilers became more powerful, not only did the chimney diameter need to become greater, but also the minimum height for the chimney was becoming longer – just as the increasing size of boilers restricted the clearance height available within the loading gauge.
 A chimney height of at least 24 inches was considered the minimum workable.
 By the 1930s, it was increasingly difficult to provide such a height and other solutions were sought.

 A solution to this limit was to adopt a double chimney.
 This allowed adequate cross-section area for airflow, whilst reducing the diameter of each and thus the minimum height needed for an acceptably gentle taper.